GIScience/OSM_Events/Extraction/README.md

 6. produce - boolean value specificing whether previous results exist (false) or whether they should be produced (true)
 7. end_date - a timestamp entry for the database queries, specifying the end of the time range

-* Edit operations count the number of estimated actions included in each contribution.
+<a name="myfootnote1">1</a>: Edit operations count the number of estimated actions included in each contribution.
 For creations, this is no. nodes added + no. tags added.
 For deletions, this is just 1.
 For (tag/geometry) edits this is the no. tags added + no. tags removed + no. node added + np. nodes deleted.